|Who is Matthew 25: Ministries?

 Volunteers play a very important role in performing these tasks.
 Matthew 25: Ministries does almost everything through the help of volunteers.
 Volunteers work at Matthew 25: Ministries Monday though Friday and on Saturday mornings.

 |Who volunteers their time to work at the Matthew 25: Ministries warehouse?

 Individuals, church groups, schools, scouting groups, civic organizations, and company groups who want to help make a difference in the world today all volunteer their time at Matthew 25: Ministries.
 There is meaningful work available to individuals of all ages, physical health, and time flexibility.
 View our volunteer guidelines for hours of volunteer service and for child/adult ratios for younger volunteers.

 |What other types of donations are needed by Matthew 25: Ministries?

 The goods described above are donated to Matthew 25: Ministries and we in turn donate them to the needy of the world.
 However, we still have all the ongoing costs of operating a business such as utilities, telephones, office supplies, etc. Additionally, M25M incurs the cost of picking up donated goods or paying to have them delivered, trailers to accumulate or store donated goods, packaging materials to prepare products for shipment and sometimes the shipping fees themselves.
 Contributions help to pay for these type of expenses.
-Because of the generous donations of goods by corporations, churches, and individuals, we are able to ship $45 of humanitarian aid for every dollar donated to M25M.

 |What percentage of your donations go toward programs?